Appdynamics/ConfigMyApp-docs/docs/README.md

 ## Harness.io

-Harness.io is a Continuous Delivery as a Service enterprise platform for automation of application and micro-service deployments.
+Harness.io is a <b>Continuous-Delivery-as-a-Service (CDaaS)</b> enterprise platform for automation of application and micro-service deployments.

 ### Running for the first time - setup

-In case that on your account you already have an application and workflow with steps set, proceed to the next chapter to <a href="https://appdynamics.github.io/ConfigMyApp/#run-harnessio-script">run the Harness.io deployment</a>, otherwise proceed to the next section.
+If your Harness account already has an application, and in its workflow with steps set, then proceed to the next Section:- <a href="https://appdynamics.github.io/ConfigMyApp/#run-harnessio-script">Run the Harness.io deployment</a>.
+Otherwise, continue with this section.

 #### Create an application and workflow

-To create an application, if it does not exist, go to Configure and add an application:
+To create an application, if it does not exist, go to *"Configure"* and add an application:

 ![Harness_new_app](https://user-images.githubusercontent.com/23483887/87537282-48f8a100-c692-11ea-8638-79098fb97fd6.png)

-Create a new Workflow of a type "Build Workflow":
+Create a new Workflow of a type *"Build Workflow"*:

 ![Harness_workflow](https://user-images.githubusercontent.com/23483887/87538269-db4d7480-c693-11ea-98e4-40cb08adbc14.png)

 #### Add workflow variables and steps

-Add workflow variables, at the minimum GITHUB_USER, GITHUB_PASSWORD, and GITHUB_BRANCH:
+Add workflow variables, with at the minimum GITHUB_USER, GITHUB_PASSWORD, and GITHUB_BRANCH:

 ![Harness_env_vars](https://user-images.githubusercontent.com/23483887/87538628-6af32300-c694-11ea-8695-c85f9e142b88.png)